Years of Outstanding Chamber Music Concerts

 Perhaps Sorantin's greatest accomplishment was the establishment of the San Antonio Chamber Music Society in 1943.
 He gathered together a nucleus of prominent music lovers to launch the Society.
 The first concerts were held in the West Wing of the Municipal Auditorium.
 Founding members provided oriental rugs and other furnishings to create the proper setting for the programs.
 Guest artists quickly grew from local to regional to national and international in prominence.

 Over the past seventy plus years the Society has presented the premier ensembles of the 20th century.
 Legendary names such as the Budapest, Hungarian, Paganini, Borodin, Amadeus, Juilliard and Guarneri String Quartets appear across more than a half-century of programs.
 Often the Society introduced rising young ensembles, early in their careers, such as the Quartetto Italiano, Alban Berg String Quartet and Tokyo String Quartet.
-Our objective remains discovery emerging artists who will become tomorrow's stars.
+Our objective of bringing world class Chamber Music Groups to San Antonio for the pleasure of our music loving audience remains.
+Our concerts are recorded for later broadcast on National Public Radio's Performance Today and on on our local station KPAC.